-At Comfort Masters Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Comfort Masters Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 847-250-6729 or arrange an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to uncover an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal lips.